 The efficient cause is what did that.
 If a ball broke a window, then the ball is the efficient cause of the window breaking.
 Every change is caused by an efficient cause.
 If your eye sees, then it sees because light from the object strikes your eyes and causes you to see what is there.
 Efficient causes answer the what did that question, but do not answer how it was done.

 The final cause is why efficient causes do what they do and why formal causes do what they do.
 Why do balls break windows?
 The final cause says that because balls are hard and windows are brittle, they break.
 Why do rocks fall?
 Aristotle said that rocks fall because they are heavy.
 Air is light, therefore air rises.
 These are all pointing out the final cause of efficient causes.
 To ask for the final cause of formal causes is to ask why these things exist at all.
 Why do human beings exist?
 Aristotle says that they exist to make more human beings, because they are alive.
 They also exist to be happy because they are rational.
-Why do computers exist?
+Why doe’s pressure cookers exist?
 They exist because people made them.
-They wanted to use them as tools in math, gaming and business.
+They wanted to use them as a tool in cooking.
 Why do rocks exist?
 They exist because the wind, sea and rain break rock formations to produce rocks.
 These things are also final causes.